Dwight D. Eisenhower: Southeast Asia

-In late 1954, Gen. J. Lawton Collins was made ambassador to "Free Vietnam" (the term South Vietnam came into use in 1955), effectively elevating the country to sovereign status.
+In late 1954, Gen. J. Lawton Collins was made ambassador to "Free Vietnam", effectively elevating the country to sovereign status.
 Collins' instructions were to support the leader Ngo Dinh Diem in subverting communism, by helping him to build an army and wage a military campaign.
 In February 1955, Eisenhower dispatched the first American soldiers to Vietnam as military advisors to Diem's army.
-After Diem announced the formation of the Republic of Vietnam (RVN, commonly known as South Vietnam) in October, Eisenhower immediately recognized the new state and offered military, economic, and technical assistance.
+After Diem announced the formation of the Republic of Vietnam (commonly known as South Vietnam) in October, Eisenhower immediately recognized the new state and offered military, economic, and technical assistance.

-In the years that followed, Eisenhower increased the number of U.S. military advisors in South Vietnam to 900 men.
+In the years that followed, Eisenhower increased the number of US military advisors in South Vietnam to 900.
 This was due to North Vietnam's support of "uprisings" in the south and concern the nation would fall.
-In May 1957 Diem, then President of South Vietnam, made a state visit to the United States for ten days.
-President Eisenhower pledged his continued support, and a parade was held in Diem's honor in New York City.
+In May 1957 Diem, then President of South Vietnam, made a state visit to the United States.
+Eisenhower pledged his continued support, and a parade was held in Diem's honor in New York City.
 Although Diem was publicly praised, in private Secretary of State John Foster Dulles conceded that Diem had been selected because there were no better alternatives.

 After the election of November 1960, Eisenhower, in a briefing with John F. Kennedy, pointed out the communist threat in Southeast Asia as requiring prioritization in the next administration.
 Eisenhower told Kennedy he considered Laos "the cork in the bottle" with regard to the regional threat.

 Legitimation of Francoist Spain

-The Pact of Madrid, signed on September 23, 1953, by Francoist Spain and the United States, was a significant effort to break international isolation of Spain after World War II, together with the Concordat of 1953.
-This development came at a time when other victorious Allies of World War II and much of the rest of the world remained hostile (for the 1946 United Nations condemnation of the Francoist regime, see "Spanish Question") to a fascist regime sympathetic to the cause of the former Axis powers and established with Nazi assistance.
+The Pact of Madrid, signed on September 23, 1953, by Francoist Spain and the United States, was a significant effort to break international isolation of Spain, together with the Concordat of 1953.
+This development came at a time when other victorious Allies and much of the rest of the world remained hostile to a fascist regime sympathetic to the cause of the former Axis powers and established with Nazi assistance.
 This accord took the form of three separate executive agreements that pledged the United States to furnish economic and military aid to Spain.
-The United States, in turn, was to be permitted to construct and to utilize air and naval bases on Spanish territory (Naval Station Rota, Morón Air Base, Torrejón Air Base and Zaragoza Air Base).

-Eisenhower personally visited Spain in December 1959 to meet dictator Francisco Franco and consolidate his international legitimation.